 Often such discussions are sensitive and patients may not be ready to participate.
 However, in a study of patients with an ICD attending the Heart Function Clinic at the University Health Network in Toronto, patients identified three stages where they felt ICD deactivation should be discussed:

 - 1. Prior to implantation;

-- and communicate preferences; and
+- 2. With any significant deterioration, but while they were of sound mind to engage and communicate preferences; and

 - 3. At end-of-life.7